Tom Brady, Michael Strahan and Gotham Chopra are launching a new sports media startup

 As the mechanics and technologies for storytelling evolve, it presents an opportunity for new business models to emerge, Sankaran says.
 And Brady, Strahan and Chopra are already taking advantage of new mediums for developing and distributing the stories they want to tell.

-There’s already the Religion of Sports series on The Audience Network and the blockbuster success of the company’s latest endeavor — the Facebook distributed (and pretty masterful) Tom vs. Time series.
+There’s already the Religion of Sports series on The Audience Network and the blockbuster success of the company’s latest endeavor — the Facebook-distributed (and pretty masterful) Tom vs. Time series.

-The series already racked up over 42 million views on Facebook — a little more than one third of the total viewership of this years’ Super Bowl — and additional projects like Why We Fight (with TechCrunch’s parent-parent company, Verizon) and one currently in production on the 2018 NBA Draft should also rack up the views.
+The series already racked up more than 42 million views on Facebook — a little more than one-third of the total viewership of this year’s Super Bowl — and additional projects like Why We Fight (with TechCrunch’s parent-parent company, Verizon) and one currently in production on the 2018 NBA Draft should also rack up the views.

-In some senses Religion of Sports is trying to upend the idea of a network in the same way that Players Tribune has.
+In some senses Religion of Sports is trying to upend the idea of a network in the same way that Players’ Tribune has.
 The internet has given a means for any group equipped with enough of a following and the means to produce quality content to set themselves up as a new take on the ESPN model.
 You don’t need a “channel” because the site and its attendant mobile app are the channel — existing alongside other methods for distribution.

-Storytelling has become about format (long form vs. short form) rather than the screen on which its presented.
-And companies predicated on storytelling won’t replace traditional networks and other outlets but work with them from a position of power and exist alongside them.
+Storytelling has become about format (long form versus short form) rather than the screen on which it’s presented.
+And companies predicated on storytelling won’t replace traditional networks and other outlets, but work with them from a position of power and exist alongside them.

 “I think a lot of people feel that traditional networks and other media outlets are a dying breed and they are going down because you have all of these new mediums out today,” Strahan writes.
 “Networks, brands and other franchises have already diversified themselves to adapt to the way information is given out now today.
 I think these companies are smart and run by smart individuals who understand that things are changing but there are certain aspects that possibly won’t change and they are going to hold on to those as well.”